Every year when Valentine’s Day rolls around, I have to spend a few minutes checking my expectations.

-Why should I forget all these wonderful, precious things just because our society has made a day on the calendar demand red roses (which don’t even last) and chocolates (which make you want to break out the elastic waistbands)?
+Why should I forget all these wonderful, precious things just because our society has made a day on the calendar demand red roses (which don’t even last) and chocolates (which inevitably make you depressed and break out the fat pants)?

 What lasts is an attitude that isn’t about what I want but what God wants.
 An attitude that says, “I am going to make it my mission to love and serve the people God has put in my family without expecting anything in return because that brings glory to God.

 And isn’t that the whole point of Happy Home Fairy?

 The happiest homes are the ones that understand this calling.

 So take a good long look over this list of 14 ways to love your man and pick one or two or three to rock his socks (or his pants – I’m just sayin’) off tomorrow. :-)